elsevierlabs-os/soda/docs/installation.md

 ### Software Installation

-We will need to log into the SoDA AWS box using its public IP (or private IP in case you use a VPC).
+We will need to SSH into the SoDA AWS box using its public IP (or private IP in case you use a VPC).
 You can log into the newly provisioned box as follows:

-    laptop$ ssh -i ~/.ssh/solr-databricks.pem ubuntu@public_ip
+    laptop$ ssh -i /path/to/your/pem/file ubuntu@public_or_private_ip

 #### Install Base Software